rekola/nanoclj/README.md

 - sort is not stable and doesn't throw on mismatching types
 - License is BSD 2-Clause License instead of EPL
 - Symbols are interned and cannot have metadata
-- Primitives such as doubles and 32 bit integers are passed by value, and are in effect, interned
+- Primitives such as doubles and small integers are passed by value, and are in effect, interned
 - Strings are not interned: `(identical? "abc" "abc") ;=> false`
 - `rationalize` returns exact result for doubles: `(rationalize 0.1) ;=> 3602879701896397/36028797018963968`
 - No chunked or buffered lazy sequences
 - No homogenous vectors (They are not necessary since most data types are unboxed by default)
-- No persistent data structures: Vectors are flat, and they are optimized for fast reading
+- Persistent data structures are flat, and while vectors, maps and sets provide fast reading and insertion, deletion and modification is slow.
-- No sorted-set or sorted-map
 - Vectors, maps and sets cannot have metadata
 - Only 64 bit systems are supported